mbrosowicz/dm-star-wars-test/README.md

 You may notice some extra modules that weren't fully used, but I chose to leave them there in the hope of further expanding this project to a wiki or something like that.

+## Prerequisites

+All you need to have installed in your machine prior to installing the project dependencies are NodeJS and NPM.

 ## Project setup

 Here all you need to do is install the project dependencies, then you're good to go!